 You could also file a claim with your insurance company to use your medical payments coverage, if you have it.
 The benefit of using MedPay is potentially avoiding any upfront costs.
 MedPay is similar to health insurance in that payments get made directly from the insurance carrier to your medical provider.
 You can use this coverage up to the limit on your policy.
 Once you reach the limit, you can pay for your treatment using your health insurance, Medicare, or out of pocket.

 What If I’m The Victim Of A Hit-and-Run Crash?

 You might think there’s not much you’re able to do if you’re the victim of a hit-and-run crash, but that’s when your UM and collision insurance can kick in.
-Depending on the limits you opted for when you purchased your policy, you could recover compensation for some or all of your expenses, including medical bills and the costs to repair your car.
+Depending on the limits you opted for when you purchased your policy, you could recover compensation after a hit-and-run for some or all of your expenses, including medical bills and the costs to repair your car.

 The following steps are crucial after suffering any type of injury in a hit-and-run accident:

 - Stay at the scene of the collision and call the police.
 Make sure to request a copy of the accident report.

 - Write detailed notes about what occurred.
 Recall information like the other motorist’s license plate number, make and model of their car, date and time the crash happened, and the location.

 - Get names and phone numbers from all witnesses.

 - Speak to a car accident attorney with experience in handling Georgia hit-and-run claims.